The Best Cell Phones for Visually Impaired Seniors in 2024, Tested and Reviewed

 - Battery life: Long battery life should be expected with any quality phone, but it is an especially important feature for seniors who may forget to charge their phones from time to time.
 Those few extra hours of battery life can give you more time to enjoy your phone without being near an outlet.
 Plus, accessibility features can use up battery life more quickly, so you’ll want a solid battery.

-Your cell phone is only as good as the network it’s on, so I also paired each phone with one of the best phone plans for seniors.
+Your cell phone is only as good as the network it’s on, so we also paired each phone with one of the best phone plans for seniors.

 -